rancher/elemental-docs/docs/quickstart.md

 - Install Elemental Teal to the given device
 - Reboot

-In order for the `MachineInventorySelectorTemplate` to select the nodes we now need to add a location label to the `MachineInventory`:
+In order for the `MachineInventorySelectorTemplate` to select the nodes, a location label to the `MachineInventory` is now needed:

 ```shell showLineNumbers
 kubectl -n fleet-default label machineinventory $(kubectl get machineinventory -n fleet-default --no-headers -o custom-columns=":metadata.name") location=europe